 Rule Three – Light

-In wintertime, there are fewer hours of sunlight meaning reduced opportunity for your grass to photosynthesis (the essential process for lush green growth).
+In wintertime, there are fewer hours of sunlight meaning reduced opportunity for your grass to photosynthesise (the essential process for lush green growth).

-If you cut your grass in winter, you are reducing its ability to photosynthesis because you will remove much of the grass blade surface area needed for this essential process.
+If you cut your grass in winter, you are reducing its ability to photosynthesise because you will remove much of the grass blade surface area needed for this essential process.

-It is wise therefore to only mow if the grass is long enough and can take the loss of the top third without impacting its ability to photosynthesis.
+It is wise therefore to only mow if the grass is long enough and can take the loss of the top third without impacting its ability to photosynthesise.

 If you do cut it too short in the darker months, you may see bleached patches of lawn which can take time to recover.